 Why Do Expats Need To Get Vaccinated Every Year?

 Due to the fact that flu viruses evolve so quickly, new flu vaccines are released every year.
 Last year’s vaccines may not be able to protect you from this year’s viruses and may have worn off.
 For expats living and working overseas, the flu shot is a great way to protect yourself and your families.
 Good hygiene such as washing your hands can also help.
-And according to the Centers for Disease Control and Prevention (CDC), flu vaccination can reduce doctor’s visits, missed school and work, hospitalizations and deaths related to influenza.
+And according to the Centers for Disease Control and Prevention (CDC), flu vaccination can reduce doctor’s visits, missed school, work, hospitalizations and deaths related to influenza.

 Expats Living Abroad With Younger Kids and Older Adults